 - Old towels or blankets

-- Disposable gloves, extra-long gloves are helpful for when you need to help pull a kid.
+- Disposable gloves, preferably extra long which are helpful if you need to help pull a kid. (where to buy)

-- Nipples and bottles (these nipples screw easily to standard water bottles)
+- Nipples and bottles.
+I like these nipples which screw on easily to standard water bottles. (where to buy)

-- Colostrum supplement or some that is frozen from previous goats who may have lost a baby is helpful.
-We milk the mother goat and bottle feed whenever a baby isn’t nursing or in other cases, such as having multiples born to one doe.
+- Colostrum supplement, or some that is frozen from previous goats who may have lost a baby is helpful. (where to buy)

-- 1-2 tbsp. of either sea salt or baking soda
+- 1-2 tablespoons of either sea salt or baking soda

 - 1 cup apple cider vinegar

-Mix well and drench or allow the goat to drink from bottle.
+Mix well and drench or allow the goat to drink from a bottle.

 Basic Baby Goat Care

-If the kids are staying with mama, there really isn’t too much that you need to do.
+If the kids are staying with mama, there really ins’t too much that you’ll need to do.
 We allow the mama time to bond with her newborn – this is extremely important.

 Normally, a doe will clean off her baby on her own and there isn’t a need for us to get involved.
-But sometimes, there may be a need for us to help a mama out.
-This is where those old blankets and towels come into play.
+But sometimes, there may be a situation arise where we need to help a mama out.
+This is where those old blanket and towels come into play.

-Tip – I like to stock up on towels and fleece blankets that go on clearance for ultra-cheap, and then I’ll store in a tote until needed for kidding.
+TIP: I like to stock up on towels and fleece blankets that go on clearance for ultra cheap, and then I’ll store them in a tote until needed for kidding season.

 Umbilical Cord Care

-Another thing we like to do is periodically monitor the mama and new kids to check for how they’re interacting together and ensure there are no complications or birth defects.
+Another thing we like to do is periodically monitor the mama and the new kids to check how they’re interaction together and ensure there are no complications or birth defects/issues.

-Here are a few more recommendations for basic baby goat care:
+Here are a few more tips for raising baby goats:

-Sometime after the birth, the doe will pass her placenta and allow the mama time to eat it.
+Sometime after the birth, the doe will pass her placenta.
+Make sure that you allow the mama time to eat it.
 You may dispose of any that she does not eat after giving her adequate time.

 The kid should be able to nurse from the doe within an hour or so.
-It is extremely important for the baby to get that healthy colostrum and this needs to be done within the first 24 hours to receive those essential antibodies, but the sooner, the better.
+It is extremely important for the baby to get that healthy colostrum.

-We generally offer hay and some grain (but in very small amounts) for the baby goats when we are trying to encourage natural weaning, but also make it available early on to start rumen development (usually sometime after a week old).
+We generally offer hay and some grain, in very small amounts for the baby goats when we are trying to encourage natural weaning.
+But we also make it available early on to start rumen development (usually sometime after a week old).

 A baby goat can be weaned when it’s doubled in weight since birth.
 Generally, we wean after 3 months.

 Baby goat care is very simple and taking the necessary steps, helps to provide a great and healthy start to your kid.
-It’s totally worth it.
+Its totally worth the little extra work.